concision/docker-windscribe-socks-server/README.md

 - Networking tools (e.g. [Proxifier](https://www.proxifier.com/)) can enable fine-grained control by handling per-process traffic tunneling, rather than system wide traffic tunneling.

 ### Limitations
-There are, however, limitations to this project's usefulness relating significantly to security:
+However, there limitations to this project's usefulness relating significantly to security:
+- Traffic to the SOCKS5 server is _not_ encrypted and may be interceptable by a third party; however, traffic forwarded to Windscribe is encrypted.
-- The SOCKS5 server has no authentication - the SOCKS5 server should _only_ be used in a tightly controlled network.
-Exposing the SOCKS5 server publicly allows any individual to tunnel traffic that is ultimately linked to a specific Windscribe account.
+- Without authentication, the SOCKS5 server should _only_ be used in a tightly controlled network.
+Exposing the SOCKS5 server publicly allows any actor to tunnel traffic that is linked back to the specified Windscribe account.
+As of version `0.3.0`, proxy server authentication can be configured through environment variables.
-- [Windscribe-CLI](https://windscribe.com/guides/linux) requires iptables support, requiring the NET_ADMIN cap permission to execute inside of a Docker container.
-As a consequence, a compromised container may be able to leverage all the capabilities of CAP_NET_ADMIN, as defined in the [Linux manuals](http://man7.org/linux/man-pages/man7/capabilities.7.html).
+- [Windscribe-CLI](https://windscribe.com/guides/linux) requires `iptables` support, requiring the `NET_ADMIN` cap permission to execute inside of a Docker container.
+As a consequence, a compromised container may be able to leverage all the capabilities of `CAP_NET_ADMIN`, as defined in the [Linux manuals](http://man7.org/linux/man-pages/man7/capabilities.7.html).
 While it is unlikely the software involved would be compromised, there is a non-zero possibility that a compromised container may be able to manipulate the host's iptables for malicious purposes.
-- Connections from other machines are dropped due to how Windscribe configures the container's internal networking; however, connections from sibling containers are accepted.

 ## Deployment